sciencepumps/sciencepumps.github.io/_posts/2021-3-15-simpsons-paradox.md

 </div>
 </div>

-Overall, the older group is less likely to be happy and more likely to live in a sunny location.
-When we aggregate the data over age, this shows up as a negative correlation of happiness with sunniness.
-But this interpretation is simply an artifact of the influence of age where someone chooses to live.
+The older group is less likely to be happy but, at the same time, more likely to live in a sunny location.
+When we aggregate the data over age, this shows up as a negative trend between sunniness and happiness.
+But this is simply an artifact of the influence of age on where someone chooses to live.
 (In the language of causality, age is a confounding variable and must be controlled for.)
 Here, the right approach is to separate by age then interpret the findings.
 The verdict is <em>living in a sunny place makes people happy.</em>

-Consider a different study.
-Instead of age, we measure the amount of exercise.
+Consider a different study where, instead of measuring age, we measure the amount of exercise.
 In this case, the relationships between sunniness, exercise, and happiness are better represented by the model on the right in the [figure](#graphical-models) above.
-Sunniness and exercise both influence happiness, but sunniness also influences exercise; a reasonable assumption given that people often prefer to exercise outside.
+Sunniness and exercise both influence happiness.
+However, sunniness also makes it more likely for people to exercise (a reasonable assumption given that people often prefer to leave the house to exercise).

-So sunniness indirectly influences happiness through exercise.
-If our goal is to estimate the effect of sunniness on happiness, separating individuals by high and low exercise doesn't typically make sense.
-We wouldn't see the difference in happiness due to the indirect influence of sunniness on the amount of exercise.
+So we can assume that sunniness indirectly influences happiness through exercise.
+If our goal is to estimate the overall effect of sunniness on happiness, separating individuals by high and low exercise wouldn't make sense.
+We would be obscuring the indirect influence that sunniness has on happiness through exercise.
 Here, the right approach is to combine the population then interpret the findings.

 These cases are not meant to be comprehensive, just to demonstrate that the